Breitenbrunn, Saxony: Religion

 In Catholic times, Breitenbrunn first belonged to the Parish of Schwarzenberg.
 Later, a chapel consecrated to Saint Peter was built, making Breitenbrunn into a Schwarzenberg branch parish.
 Even after the Reformation, a dependent relationship was maintained for the time being.
-Now, however, Breitenbrunn was a daughter community of the newly established parish of Grünstädtel.
+Now, however, Breitenbrunn was a daughter municipality of the newly established parish of Grünstädtel.

 The village at last got its ecclesiastical independence in 1559, in which same year St. Christopher’s Church (St.-Christophorus-Kirche) was built.
-Chosen as the location was the village’s upper end to make the walk for churchgoers from the neighbouring, parochially united community of Rittersgrün somewhat easier, especially in the winter months.
+Chosen as the location was the village’s upper end to make the walk for churchgoers from the neighbouring, parochially united municipality of Rittersgrün somewhat easier, especially in the winter months.

-Today, alongside the Evangelical Lutheran community of St. Christopher is an Evangelical Methodist community.
+Today, alongside the Evangelical Lutheran municipality of St. Christopher is an Evangelical Methodist municipality.